Lithium Extraction Methods

 All numbers are based on 1,000 mt LCE production - Source: Columbia University, IEA, ICMM.

-A More Efficient & Sustainable Solution: Lithium Extraction from Oilfield Wastewater
+A More Efficient & Sustainable Solution - Lithium Extraction from Oilfield Wastewater

 Turning Waste into a High-Value Resource